pycroscopy/atomai/README.md

 ### Statistical analysis

 The information extracted by *atomnet* can be further used for statistical analysis of raw and "decoded" data.
-For example, for a single atom-resolved imageimage of ferroelectric material, one can identify domains with different ferroic distortions:
+For example, for a single atom-resolved image of ferroelectric material, one can identify domains with different ferroic distortions:

 ```python
 from atomai import atomstat